Middle-earth: Shadow of War: Blade of Galadriel

 Following the final battle between Celebrimbor and Sauron, Eltariel recovers Celebrimbor's Ring, and receives orders from Galadriel to continue hunting the remaining Nazgûl, including Talion.
 Eltariel reluctantly confronts Talion, who manages to convince her that by working together, they can keep Sauron's influence contained within Mordor.
 However, he informs her that a new warchief is leading a massive army and has attacked many of his fortresses.
 Talion tasks Eltariel with defending one of his remaining forts while he goes to defend another fort in Seregost.
 Eltariel manages to recruit several new tribes of orcs to fight for her and she successfully defends her fort from enemy attack, though Seregost falls.
-A pair of rogue Nazgûl arrive, revealing they are the ones leading the new orc army as they plan to take advantage of Sauron and the Witch-king's weakness to take over Middle-earth.
-After rendering Seregost, Eltariel and Talion pursue the Nazgûl twins to their stronghold, where Eltariel is able to defeat both of them.
+A pair of rogue Nazgûl arrive, revealing they are the ones leading the new orc army, as they plan to take advantage of Sauron and the Witch-king's weakness to take over Middle-earth.
+After recapturing Seregost, Eltariel and Talion pursue the Nazgûl twins to their stronghold, where Eltariel is able to defeat both of them.
 Despite their defeat, Talion begins to succumb to the temptation of Isildur's Ring, forcing Eltariel to battle him.
 Though Eltariel is victorious, Talion tells her that he will inevitably be resurrected by Sauron.
 Afterwards, Eltariel continues to battle the forces of Mordor until she witnesses the destruction of the One Ring.
-Upon seeing Celebrimbor's spirit freed from Sauron, Eltariel decides to go track him down.
+Upon seeing Celebrimbor's spirit freed from Sauron, Eltariel decides to track him down.

 Desolation of Mordor

 After the fall of Minas Ithil, Baranor seeks to hire mercenaries to help him seize the fortress of Shindram.
-On the way, he is attacked by wyrms and rescued by the dwarf Torvin (Adam Croasdell), who helps develop gadgets for Baranor such as a grappling hook and a glider.
-Baranor continues to the Vanishing Sons mercenary camp, where he discovers they are led by his estranged older brother Jagai, who now goes by the name of Serka (Usman Ally).
+On the way, he is attacked by wyrms and rescued by the dwarf Torvin (Adam Croasdell), who provides helpful inventions such as a grappling hook and a glider.
+Baranor continues to the Vanishing Sons mercenary camp, where he discovers that they are led by his estranged older brother Jagai, who now goes by the name of Serka (Usman Ally).
 Serka reluctantly agrees to help Baranor take Shindram in return for all of the loot stored inside.
 However, another mercenary, Zhoja, betrays Serka and sends him to fight in an orc fighting pit.
 Baranor rescues Serka, who reasserts control over the Vanishing Sons and executes Zhoja.
 After repelling an orc attack, Baranor and Serka lead their army and seize Shindram, doing so by destroying the fortress's overlord, Takra.
 However, rather than hold the fortress, they leave a trap for the orcs sent to retake it.
 Baranor and Serka leave to seize more fortresses, deciding that Gorgoroth will be their next target.